DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 // Type '{ colour: string; }' has no properties in common with type 'SquareConfig'.
 ```

-Keep in mind that for simple code like above, you probably shouldn’t be trying to “get around” these checks.
+Keep in mind that for simple code like above, you probably shouldn't be trying to "get around" these checks.
 For more complex object literals that have methods and hold state, you might need to keep these techniques in mind, but a majority of excess property errors are actually bugs.

-That means if you’re running into excess property checking problems for something like option bags, you might need to revise some of your type declarations.
-In this instance, if it’s okay to pass an object with both a `color` or `colour` property to `createSquare`, you should fix up the definition of `SquareConfig` to reflect that.
+That means if you're running into excess property checking problems for something like option bags, you might need to revise some of your type declarations.
+In this instance, if it's okay to pass an object with both a `color` or `colour` property to `createSquare`, you should fix up the definition of `SquareConfig` to reflect that.

 ## Extending Types

-It’s pretty common to have types that might be more specific versions of other types.
+It's pretty common to have types that might be more specific versions of other types.
 For example, we might have a `BasicAddress` type that describes the fields necessary for sending letters and packages in the U.S.

 ```ts
 interface BasicAddress {